yellowmessenger/documentation/docs/updates/overview.md

 #### 1.1 Options to publish selective flows and revert to previously released bot version

-Selective publish allows you to publish only selected flows from the flows you made changes to.
+- Selective publish allows you to publish only selected flows from the flows you made changes to.

 ![](https://i.imgur.com/yzIAgM4.png)

-Revert feature is available on “live” environment, it allows the admins to revert to any previously released version in one click.
+- Revert feature is available on “live” environment, it allows the admins to revert to any previously released version in one click.

 #### 1.2 Search bar functionality extended for Flows, FAQs, and Intents along with documentation

-To avoid scrolling through different sections to find the right flow/FAQ/Intent anymore. **Studio search bar** now supports Flows, FAQs, and Intent Search apart from documentation search that it already supported.
+To avoid scrolling through different sections to find the right flow/FAQ/Intent anymore. **Studio search bar** now supports Flows, FAQs, and Intent search apart from documentation search that it already supported.

 ![](https://i.imgur.com/1fo4e0H.png)